The neural dynamics of auditory word recognition and integration: Methods and dataset

 We jointly infer\footnote{We conduct tree-structured Parzen estimator random search \citep{bergstra2011algorithms} with Optuna \citep{optuna_2019}.} across-subject parameters of the cognitive model (\Cref{tbl:cognitive-parameters}) and within-subject parameters of the neural model in order to minimize regularized L2 loss on EEG data, estimated by 4-fold cross-validation.
 We then compare the fit models on held-out test data, containing 25\% of the neural time series data for each subject.
 For each comparison of models $m_1, m_2$, we compute the Pearson correlation coefficient $r$ between the predicted and observed neural response for each subject at each EEG sensor $s$.
 We then use paired $t$-tests to ask whether the within-subject difference in $r$ pooled across sensors significantly differs between $m_1$ and $m_2$:

 \paragraph{Dataset} We analyze EEG data recorded as 19 subjects listened to Hemingway's \emph{The Old Man and the Sea}, published in \citet{heilbron2022hierarchy}.
 The 19 subjects each listened to the first hour of the recorded story while maintaining fixation.
-We analyze 8 sensors distributed across the scalp: two midline sensors (frontal and parietal) and three lateral sensors per side at anterior, central, and posterior positions.
+We analyze 5 sensors distributed across the centro-parietal scalp: one midline sensor and two lateral sensors per hemisphere at central and posterior positions.
 The EEG data were acquired using a 128-channel ActiveTwo system at a rate of 512 Hz, and down-sampled offline to 128 Hz and re-referenced to the mastoid channels.
-We follow the authors' preprocessing method, which includes band-pass filtering the EEG signal between 0.5 and 8 Hz, visual annotation of bad channels, and removal of eyeblink components via independent component analysis.
-The dataset also includes force-aligned annotations for the onsets and durations of both words and phonemes in these time series.
+We follow the authors' preprocessing method, which includes band-pass filtering the EEG signal between 0.5 and 8 Hz, visual annotation of bad channels, and removal of eyeblink components via independent component analysis.\footnote{See \Cref{sec:baseline-model-unstable} for further details on our choice of band-pass filter width.} The dataset also includes force-aligned annotations for the onsets and durations of both words and phonemes in these time series.

 We generate a predictor time series {\(X_{t}\)} aligned with this EEG time series (\Cref{sec:features-ts}), ranging from stimulus features (features of the speech envelope and spectrogram) to sublexical cognitive features (surprisal and entropy over phonemes).
 By including these control features in our models, we can better understand whether or not there is a cognitive and neural response to words distinct from responses to their constituent properties (see \Cref{sec:words-are-privileged} for further discussion).
 We generate in addition a set of word-level feature vectors {\(X_{v} \in \mathbb{R}^{3 \times n_{w}}\)}, consisting of an onset feature and